 - Pack extra head lights and batteries.

-- Use tin cans of varying sizes that nest inside pots as mixing bowls.
+- Nest several tin cans of varying sizes inside pots to be used as mixing and temporary storage bowls.

 - Consider cast iron fry pan and learn how to maintain it.